sagemath/sagewiki_to_gh-2022-10-10/days88.md

 '''Selection Process'''

-Each proposal will be evaluated by the scientific board according to the following three criteria:
+Each proposal will be evaluated by the [[|IMA-Sage-Board|scientific board]] according to the following three criteria:

 Effectiveness – does the proposed functionality successfully address an important development opportunity in Sage?
 Feasibility – can sufficient progress be made on the proposed functionality during the coding sprint?